gmarquezro/P10ANGULAR/README.md

 ## Development server

+Run `npm install`

+Run `npm install moment` or `npm add moment` as well, as it seems moment is not included by running `npm install`.
+Running this command should resolve the potential issue that arises when trying to import the moment.js library.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding